accordproject/techdocs/website/versioned_docs/version-0.12.0/spec-template.md

    terminate this Contract.
 ```

-The marked-up template is UTF-8 text with markup to introduce named variables Each variable starts with `[{` and ends with `}]`.
+The marked-up template is UTF-8 text with markup to introduce named variables.
+Each variable starts with `[{` and ends with `}]`.
 Let’s take a look at each variable in turn.

 - `[{"except for Force Majeure cases,":? forceMajeure}]` : this variable definition is called a Boolean Assignment.
 It states that if the optional text “except for Force Majeure cases,” is present in the clause, then the Boolean forceMajeure property on the template model should be set to true.
 Otherwise the property should be set to false.
 - `[{penaltyDuration}]` : this variable definition is a binding.
 It states that the variable is bound to the  penaltyDuration property in the template model.
 Implicitly it also states that the variable is of type Duration because that is the type of penaltyDuration in the model.